andry-andriamananjara/ePUGAN/README.md

 ```
 By default, the input is non-uniform.
 If a uniform input is needed, simply add `--uniform` to the command line.
 The available datasets are `punet`, `pugan`, and `pu1k`.
 For more details of dataset, refer to `data/data_loader.py`.

-Below is an example of how to train the ePUGAN model using the `pu1k` dataset with uniform input.
-If no specifications are provided for the feature extraction, generator, and discriminator, the model defaults to the original PU-GAN.
+Below is an example of how to train the ePUGAN model using the `pu1k` dataset with uniform input. **If no specifications are provided for the feature extraction, generator, and discriminator, the model defaults to the original PU-GAN**.
 ```
 cd train
 python train.py --exp_name=anyexperiencename     --gpu=1 --use_gan --batch_size=12 --uniform --dataname=pu1k